sensein/speaker_identity_perception/README.md

    * *Where is the information content of speech models best represented in the brain?*

-Further details regarding the code scripts are provided in each chapter directory.
+Further details regarding the code scripts are provided in the directory of each chapter.